techtanic/Discounted-Udemy-Course-Enroller/README.md

 - Good looking GUI.
 - Automatic login through browser using `browser_cookie3`.
-- One click to add all courses available with coupons to your udemy account.
+- One click to add all available courses with coupons to your udemy account.
-- You can add any specific course to your account from the list of courses available.
-- Many popular sites added to grab fresh/new courses (coupons).
+- Uses popular sites for coupons.
 - Many more features